Listen to Austria 1, a 60-year-old man from Vienna, Austria. Click or tap the triangle-shaped play button to hear the subject.

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject lived in Innsbruck, Austria, and also in Québec, Canada, for three years.
-He was raised in Vienna.
+The subject was born in Berlin, Germany, but was raised in Vienna.
+He lived in Innsbruck, Austria, and also in Québec, Canada, for three years.

 OTHER INFLUENCES ON SPEECH: